 3. My favorite part this week?
 The letter writing.
 There’s a deadline; the mail carrier is leaving in the morning.
-Time for Ma to finish that letter back to The family gathers around as Ma writes a letter back to the aunts and uncles and cousins in Wisconsin.
+The family gathers around as Ma writes a letter back to the aunts and uncles and cousins in Wisconsin.
 Tell them this.
 Tell them that, the girls urge her.
 It reminds me of the Waltons gathered around their radio.

 So she brought the letter to the tablecloth under the lamp, and after she thawed the ink bottle they all sat around the table thinking of last things to say while Ma wrote them down with her little red pen that had a mother-of-pearl handle shaped like a feather.
 When her neat, clear writing filled the paper she turned it and filled it again crosswise.
 On the other side of the paper she did the same thing so that every inch of paper held all the words that it possibly could.